-Product cycles for most vehicles is typically six years with a refresh taking place by the fourth model year.
-Nissan, in its hot selling Altima midsize sedan, has pushed the refresh forward by one year, a move that may win the brand new customers for the 2016 model year and beyond.
+Product cycles for most vehicles are typically six years with a refresh taking place by the fourth model year.
+Nissan, in its hot-selling Altima midsize sedan, has pushed the refresh forward by one year, a move that may win the brand new customers for the 2016 model year and beyond.
 Its a bold decision on Nissan’s part, one that could help the Altima surpass the Accord in sales and put the top-selling Toyota Camry within striking distance.

 Nissan CEO Carlos Ghosn revealed the refreshed Altima in New York on Sept.
 22, just six months removed from revealing the flagship and all-new Maxima sedan at the New York International Auto Show on March 31.
 Both models share the same platform, but the Maxima targets premium shoppers, while the Altima aims for mainstream shoppers.

 The Altima is the best-selling model for Nissan, a midsize sedan that has seen sales rise for five consecutive years, despite its dropping the available coupe body style after 2013.
 Auto Trends has tested both the SL and SV editions.
 This writer has also suggested that the Altima may be the best in its class.

 The refreshed Nissan Altima doesn’t go on sale until November, but the following are some of its most significant changes:

 For 2016, the Altima SR is all new, a model that brings an extra measure of sportiness to the product line.
 The SR is now the seventh Altima model and can be had with the standard 2.5-liter four-cylinder engine making 182 horsepower or the available 3.5-liter V-6 engine making 270 horsepower.

 These engines come paired with a continuously variable transmission with manual operation — essentially, it mimics seven gear “steps” when operating in manual mode.
 Paddle shifters mounted to the steering column make this possible.